jcarlosroldan/oink/documentation.md

 1. The base path is removed from the start of the URI.
 2. The remaining path is trimmed to remove slashes from the start and end.
 3. The remaining path is transformed into a function name by replacing slashes with underscores.
-4. If the function contains a dot after the last underscore (as in `thumbnails_4.png`), the part before the last underscore is considered the endpoint name, and the part after the last underscore is considered the filename.
+4. If the function contains a dot after the last underscore (as in `thumbnails_4.png`), the part before the last underscore is considered the endpoint name (`thumbnails`), and the part after the last underscore is considered the filename (`4.png`).
 This is useful for serving files.

 This is a simple and effective way to define the endpoints, but it has some limitations:

 * You can't have two endpoints with the same name but different methods.
 It can be easily solved by using endpoints like `/post/list`, `/post/create`, `/post/delete`, etc.
+* You can't have a dynamic endpoint, like `/post/{id}`.
+Instead, you can use a query or POST parameter, like `/post?id=4`.
-* You can't have a dynamic endpoint, like `/post/{id}` or `/thumbnail/4`.
-The former can be solved by using a query/POST parameter, like `/post?id=4`, and the latter can be solved by using a with an extension filename, like `/thumbnail/4.png`.
+* You can't have a dynamic filename, like `/thumbnail/4`.
+Instead, you can use an extension filename, like `/thumbnail/4.png`.
 * Requesting `/post/list` and `/post_list` will call the same function, but it's advised to use the former for consistency.
 * All methods defined in the endpoints file will be exposed, except for those imported from other files or those starting with an underscore.